 They also eat some things I wish they wouldn’t like their straw bedding.
 They never eat any antibiotics or hormones.

 Is your pork certified organic?

 I have not invested in certifying the farm, so no. Frankly, I am greatly disappointed with the constant stretching of national organic standards to accommodate commodity producers and I choose to not raise the prices of my products to support the program.
-I do follow organic practices here, no spraying, no synthetic fertilizers, but I do buy grains and straw from other non-organic neighboring farms.
+I do follow organic practices here, no spraying, no synthetic fertilizers, but I do buy hay and straw from other non-organic neighboring farms.

 What kind of lives do your pigs have?